-Jeff's UK Quintet (Finn Peters-alto saxophone and flute, Josh Arcoleo-tenor saxophone, Phil Robson-guitar, Sam Lasserson-bass) has appeared for three years in a row at the London Jazz Festival and recorded live at the Amazonas Jazz Festival in July 2013.
-The limited release CD, Concert In The Amazon, is available from this site and at live performances only.
+Jeff's UK Quintet (Finn Peters-alto saxophone and flute, Josh Arcoleo-tenor saxophone, Phil Robson-guitar, Sam Lasserson-bass) appeared for three years in a row at the London Jazz Festival and recorded live at the Amazonas Jazz Festival in July 2013.
+The limited release CD, Concert In The Amazon, is currently out of print.
 The second release on Williams' Willful Archives label is called Valence and features the trio of Jeff, John O'Gallagher and Sam Lasserson from a live performance in Switzerland.

-2015 and 16 have seen the Jeff Williams' British based group touring the UK before and after the band recorded Outlier, Jeff's third release on the Whirlwind label.
-The album features Josh Arocoleo, Phil Robson, Kit Downes and Sam Lasserson, while John O'Gallager has recently been added in live performances.
-Other on-going projects include Jeff's partcipation in bands led by Alex Merritt, Mike Fletcher, Olie Brice, Martin Speake and Hans Koller.
+2015-16 saw Jeff Williams' British based group touring the UK before and after the band recorded Outlier, Jeff's third release on the Whirlwind label.
+The album features Josh Arocoleo, Phil Robson, Kit Downes and Sam Lasserson, while John O'Gallager was added in live performances.
+In April 2018 Whirlwind released Lifelike featuring Jeff's expanded line-up of Gonçalo Marquez, John O'Gallagher, Josh Arcoleo, Kit Downes and Sam Lasserson.
+The sextet is touring the UK during 2018-19.
+Other on-going projects include Jeff's partcipation in bands led by Leo Genovese, Demian Cabaud, Alex Merritt, Mike Fletcher, Olie Brice, Martin Speake and Hans Koller.

 In addition to private instruction, Jeff has given master classes, directed ensembles and undertaken one-to-one drum instruction at The New School, Long Island University, the University of Connecticut, and Maine Jazz Camp.
 In the UK he currently teaches at the Royal Academy Of Music and at Birmingham Conservatoire.